babelfish-for-postgresql/babelfish_project_website/limitations-of-babelfish.md

 permalink: /docs/limitations-of-babelfish
 ---

+# Limitations

-Supports the following features with some restrictions:
+Babelfish Supports the following features with some restrictions:

 * A DB cluster that supports babelfish supports only one babelfish database.
 * Works with the PostgreSQL engine version 13.x only